-2.1 Our Disclosure service involves the application to the Disclosure and Barring Service (DBS) or Disclosure Scotland on your behalf for a Disclosure in respect of an individual who has consented to such application (Applicant).
+2.1 Our Disclosure service involves the application to a Relevant Authority (Disclosure and Barring Service, Disclosure Scotland, Access Northern Ireland or any other applicable authority) on your behalf for a Disclosure in respect of an Applicant who has consented to such application.

-2.2 Our Identity Verification service involves the use of Experian Limited (or any successor supplier that we may appoint at our sole discretion) to confirm the identity of an Applicant to a level of confidence specified by the DBS.
+2.2 Our Identity Verification service may involve the use of external credit reference agencies (whether directly or via intermediaries) and/or Digital Identity Verification tools to confirm the identity of an Applicant to a level of confidence specified by the Relevant Authority or Trust Framework.

 3.1 You shall:

 (a) ensure that the terms of the Order (including all details in respect of the relevant Applicant) are complete and accurate;